 Grid-tie inverters connect directly to the utility grid and do not require batteries.
 A battery-less system is much less complex (and less costly) than a system with batteries.
 The main drawback is that a grid-tie solar system without batteries cannot supply power to the home in the event of a power outage.
 For the safety of the people working on the utility lines, grid-tie inverters will shut down until power has been restored.
 If frequent power outages are not an issue, then a utility grid-tie system can be an excellent, cost effective option.

 To qualify for most state rebate programs, you must be connected to the utility grid.
 We recommend you visit dsireusa.org/ for the most up to date list of solar and renewable energy incentives in your local area.

-Furthermore, to qualify for most state rebate programs, you must be connected to the utility grid.
-Sizing an on-grid inverter can be a bit more complex than sizing an inverter intended to be used with batteries.
-Each inverter manufacturer offers a string sizing tool that will display the acceptable configurations for your PV array based on the quantity and wattage of your solar electric panels.
+Sizing a grid-tie inverter can be a bit more complex than sizing one intended to be used with batteries.
+Each inverter manufacturer offers a string sizing tool that will display the acceptable configurations for your PV array, based on the quantity and wattage of your solar panels.
 These string sizing tools also account for variations due to high and low temperature extremes.

 A quick comparison and overview of three types of grid tie inverters: a String Inverter by Fronius, a String Inverters with DC Optimizers by SolarEdge and a Micro Inverter by Enphase.

 Hybrid inverters are designed to hook directly to the utility grid AND allow a battery bank to provide backup power in case of a power outage.
 These are typically at least 2500 watts and can operate with 24 or 48 volt DC battery banks.
 Some inverters are now being made to work with Tesla's Powerwall battery.